SWE-UniStuttgart/Qlunc/Docs/Gral_OpenScience_2021/JOSS_2021/paper.md

-collaborations among lidar field experts aiming to characterize a common lidar architecture for different types of lidars, to assess lidar data processing methods or even helps to get a consensus for lidar terminology, giving place to a lidar ontology, which is a developing project driven by Andy Clifton, Nikola Vasiljevic and others [@OntoStack;@sheet2rdf].
+collaborations among lidar field experts aiming to characterize a common lidar architecture for different types of lidars, to assess lidar data processing methods or even helps to get a consensus for lidar terminology, giving place to a lidar ontology, which is a developing project driven by Andy Clifton, Nikola Vasiljevic and in collaboration with Francisco Costa [@OntoStack;@sheet2rdf].

 The source code for ``Qlunc`` has been archived to Zenodo with the linked DOI: [@zenodo]